-The student will learn how to choose wood, plane and camber a stick in the style of Tourte, carve and shape a corresponding head and mortise, fit a frog and button, and finish and polish the stick.
+The student will learn how to make a bow by choosing wood, planing and cambering the stick in the style of Tourte, carving and shaping a corresponding head and mortise, fitting a frog and button, and finishing and polishing the stick.
 There is ample time to work with extended evening hours.
+This course begins with violin bows only!

 Pre-requisites: Bow Rehairing & Maintenance, Basic Bow Repair, or VSA Oberlin Bow Restoration and References.